Best duvet 2025: Top-notch tested feather, synthetic and silk quilts

 Sleep in comfort when the nights are hot, cold or in between.
 Here's our pick of the best duvets we’ve tested for all seasons

-A duvet is a bedroom essential at any time of year in the UK.
-Of course, the best duvets cover a huge range of types, materials and price points.
+Having the best duvet is essential at any time of year – whether it’s a chilly winter night or a hot and humid summer.
+Much like choosing the best mattress, it’s not always the most straightforward choice: there’s a huge range of types, materials and price points.
 For top notch sleep, you’ll want to choose the right type and weight of duvet for your sleeping style and the time of year, so you’re kept cosy without feeling too hot.

-Having tested more than 30 duvets all year round, we were surprised to find such a huge range of styles and prices, from £11 to £4,500 (yes, really), with various levels of warmth, softness, eco-friendliness and value for money.
+Having tested more than 30 duvets all year round, we were surprised to find such a huge range of styles and prices, starting from as little as £11 and stretching to around £300, with various levels of warmth, softness, eco-friendliness and value for money.
 We know natural materials such as wool or silk feel luxurious and last for decades, but you can save money and opt for synthetic fillings such as hollowfibre.
 In our experience, these feel light and springy and, unlike their luxury counterparts, are machine washable.

-Like the best mattresses, duvets often now come with trial periods of a month or more, but you’ll still want a good idea of your ideal match before you buy.
+Like many bed-in-a-box mattresses some duvets now come with trial periods of a month or more, but you’ll still want a good idea of your ideal match before you buy.
 Read on to discover our expert picks, plus a buying guide to help you choose the best duvet for you.

 Can’t sleep on hot summer nights?